sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 If you have [configured](/documentation/developers-guide.html) to use EJB there will also be Stateless session EJB and Client side proxy for the EJB.

 Try to add one more operation to the PersonService, e.g. `findPersonsByCountry`.
-Generate with `mvn generate-sources -Dsculptor.generator.force.execution=true`.
+Generate with `mvn generate-sources -Dsculptor.generator.force=true`.
 Note that `PersonServiceImpl` is not overwritten and therefore you will get compilation errors for the new method.
 You have to add it manually in `PersonServiceImpl`.
 Tip: use `ctrl+1` in Eclipse.

 ## How to Generate Repositories